-Last Updated on September 5, 2020 by Chef Mireille
+Last Updated on December 16, 2020 by Madison Wetherill

 Thai Chicken Noodle Soup is one of the most popular breakfast items in Thailand, especially in Chiang Mai, where the soup originates from.